TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 ============

 Access lists are defined at group-level.
-Usage of access lists for defining user rights is described in the :ref:`Getting Started tutorial <t3start:setting-up-user-permissions>`.
+Usage of access lists for defining user rights is described in chapter :ref:`setting-up-user-permissions`.
 The various access lists are described here for reference, with additional technical details, where necessary.